strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.autoRebalance.state` field.

-It's the user who should deal with this scenario:

-* Checking the reason why the `KafkaRebalance` is in the `NotReady` state and :
+On the next reconciliation, the scaling up is done already, but the rebalancing cannot run because of the `KafkaRebalance` custom resource in the `NotReady` state.
-  * deleting the custom resource if they are not interested in the rebalancing anymore.
-Scaling up is done already.
-  * setting the `strimzi.io/rebalance: refresh` annotation on the `KafkaRebalance` custom resource to try the rebalancing again.
+The user can fix it by deleting the `KafkaRebalance` custom resource so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource getting the added brokers from the `status.autoRebalancing.brokers` for the `add-brokers` mode.
+Another approach the user can take is removing the `spec.cruiseControl.autoRebalance` (other than deleting the `KafkaRebalance` custom resource) in order to run a manual rebalancing later on.

 ### Auto-rebalancing on scaling down